marcelmaatkamp/docker-alpine-radius/README.md

 # Freeradius Docker image

-Lightweight and fast Freeradius3 (3.0.6-r1) server Docker image.
-This image size is 6 MB, starts blazingly fast and is based on Alpine Linux.
+Lightweight and fast Freeradius3 v3.0.11-r0 server.
+This image is based on the minimalistic Alpine Linux and is currently 62MB.

 To start:
 ```
  $ docker run -d \
    --name freeradius \